-Biblical disciple making looks like this -- woman to woman, glass to glass, house to house, beginning in their own context it spreads to the next town, city, it crosses boarders and nationalities until God’s kingdom comes.
+Biblical disciple making looks like this—woman to woman, glass to glass, house to house.
+Beginning in their own context, it spreads to the next town and city, and it crosses borders and nationalities until God’s kingdom comes.
 Not to give too much away, but in the last book in this series, we’ll see how God’s grand plan for his bride culminates at the Wedding Supper of The Lamb.
 We have a lot of ground to cover before we get there, though.
 Next week we will dive right in and discover the first thing every new bride of Christ needs to know.

 DISCUSSION QUESTIONS: Let’s talk about it.